GabiSza/Marvel-App-with-React/README.md

 ### Flow Diagram

-Add screenshot of app flow, incorporating front and back end and an external API.
+Add screenshots of app flow, incorporating front and back end and an external API.

+Homepage with form/search feature for favorite character movies.
+Additional page featuring a timeline of Marvel movies.
+Additional page featuring recomendations of similar movies.
+Additional page featuring gallery of Marvel images.

 ### API Routes